fkarg/fkarg.github.io/staged/extreme-ownership.md

 > Our freedom to operate and maneuver had increased substantially through
 > disciplined procedures.
 Discipline equals freedom.

-> A true leader is not indimidated when others step up and take charge.
+> A true leader is not intimidated when others step up and take charge.

 > Leaders who lose their temper also lose respect